agentic-hub/tools/README.md

 ### Quick Deployment Guide

-1. **Automatic Testing**: Tests run automatically on push to main and pull requests
+1. **Automatic Linting**: Linting runs automatically on push to main and pull requests
 2. **Version Bumping**: Use the Version Bump workflow in GitHub Actions to increment the version
 3. **Deployment to PyPI**: Create a new GitHub Release to trigger deployment to PyPI